Novel bauxite tailings concept a success in full operation

 “It is an important advance in terms of sustainability in the industry that brings greater operational safety and economic benefits while responding to the industry's challenge to reduce its environmental footprint."

 All stages of the project were closely monitored by the company and environmental agencies, and following the technical standards of Conama, the National Environment Council.

 The Tailings Dry Backfill technology allows inert tailings from bauxite mining to be returned to the already open and mined areas, before the rehabilitation process, instead of being deposited in separate, permanent storage areas.
 After drying in temporary storage for 60 days, the bauxite tailings are put back into the mined areas before the area is rehabilitated and reforested.
 This will further reduce the environmental footprint of bauxite mining and increase operational safety.
 The tailings from bauxite mining are chemically and physically similar to what was removed during the mining process.
-Therefore, it is returned to nature without any impact on the environment.

 Before testing the method in Paragominas, Hydro carried out technical studies and detailed planning.
 In July 2019, after obtaining authorization from the environmental agency, Hydro began the field-testing phase.
 The tests have been carried out in different seasons, continuously monitored by the project’s technical team and detailed reports are regularly forwarded to the environmental authorities.
 The results are positive in relation to the environment, operational safety and within forecast costs.

 Hydro Paragominas is committed to applying the best environmental practices and continuously invests in the rehabilitation of mined areas.
 In the recovery of these areas, the original form of the soil is reproduced with the addition of organic matter.
 Then, the land is prepared for the planting of seedlings that will restore the vegetation.